 It instills discipline, measurement and accountability to an area of a business that often lacks all three of those things!

-A lot of advertising is fairly forgettable and bland, which seems crazy when you think the advertising industry is meant to be a creative one.
+A lot of advertising is forgettable and bland.
+This is particularly crazy when you consider that the advertising industry is meant to be a creative one!
 Most advertising nowadays:

 doesn't give clear instructions of what to do now,

 is easy to forget,

 focuses on brand building rather than product selling.

 Direct-response marketing asks for a response of some kind from the person who sees or hears it.

 The response may be to:

 …but there is always some kind of response asked for.

 'Direct response' does NOT mean 'cheap and annoying'.